FAIR Orlando Personal Property Search Guide

 Run fee checks before hiring

-FAIR emphasizes clear, non-contingent fee disclosure.
-Ask Orlando, Winter Park, Tampa Bay, Jacksonville, and statewide Florida candidates to describe pricing, deliverables, travel terms, and revision terms in writing before comparing speed or convenience.
+FAIR emphasizes clear, non-contingent fees.
+Ask candidates to describe pricing, deliverables, travel terms, and revision terms in writing before comparing speed or convenience.

 • Look for hourly, flat-fee, minimum, travel, rush, research, photo-review, item-count, room-count, storage-visit, inventory, and report-preparation language.